-He is expected to be the starting starter when the New York Knicks take on the Bucks in Milwaukee on Wednesday night.
+He was the starting center when the New York Knicks took on the Bucks in Milwaukee on Wednesday night.

 "I'm excited," he said before the morning shoot around.
 "It's been way too long.
 I've watched way too much basketball from the sideline.
 I'm looking forward to getting back out there and helping my team out."